open-traffic-generator/ac4-workshop/lab-05/README.md

 A key characteristic of these services in todays's era of modern, cloud-native architectures built on microservices is their need to support a large number of simultaneous user connections and frequent, lightweight transactions—such as chat messages or API calls.

 ## Lab Objective

-To deploy [CyPerf-CE] (https://www.cyperf.com/) VM's and run a stateful connection and transaction rate test to stress the network's compute and packet-per-second capacity.
+To deploy [**CyPerfCE**](https://www.cyperf.com/) VM's and run a stateful connection and transaction rate test to stress the network's compute and packet-per-second capacity.
 We would be looking at Connections Per Second as our KPI.

 ## Hardware Requirements